– General Information –

 – Key Career Dates –

-- 2010: Inducted into Poker Hall of Fame
+- 2010: He gets inducted into the Poker Hall of Fame.

 – Erik Seidel’s Career –

 Seidel’s love of games and his competitive nature were ignited as a child.
 So much so that when he was 12 years old, he even appeared on the TV game show “To Tell the Truth” (no longer airing).
 As a college student in the 70s, Seidel started playing backgammon, and as soon as he realized his potential, he dropped out of school and began to play professionally.

 Indeed, for about eight years in his early- to mid-20s Seidel was a successful professional backgammon player.
 When he wasn’t traveling the country to attend tournaments, he could often be found at New York’s famous card room, the Mayfair Club.
 While traveling to Las Vegas for backgammon tournaments, he developed an interest in poker.

 However, as the gaming life began to wear him down, he decided to transition to a more traditional 9-5 job with a regular schedule and steady paycheck.
 So, he became a stockbroker in 1985.
 This short-lived move ended in 1987, when the stock market crash caused many stock brokers to lose their jobs, Seidel included.
 As the economy crashed and those steady 9-5 jobs became hard to find, Seidel went back to playing at the Mayfair, but this time he turned to poker instead of backgammon, and, as it turns out, he was quite the natural.